GSA/notifications-api/.github/pull_request_template.md

 - Handling of any sensitive information, such as PII
 - Handling of information within log statements or other application monitoring services/hooks
-- The inclusion of a new external dependency
+- The inclusion of a new external dependency or the removal of an existing one
 - ... (anything else relevant from a security compliance perspective)

 There are some cases where there are no security considerations to be had, e.g.,